alexbarbosa1989/ai-playground/rag_techpreview/rag_ilab_023.md

 ilab model chat
 ~~~

 - Search for a topic that want to validate into the Openshift AI getting started document.
-In current test case, it was used the "CHAPTER 3.
+In the current test case, it was used the "CHAPTER 3.
 CREATING A DATA SCIENCE PROJECT" - Procedure section.
 ![document_ref](https://github.com/user-attachments/assets/fecc5a7d-8037-4f9e-8620-01803a23f751)

-- Write a basic prompt asking for a topic that can be validate into the Openshift AI document previously embedded.
+- Write a basic prompt asking for a topic that can be validated into the Openshift AI document previously embedded.
 ~~~
 give me the steps to configure a Workbench in Openshift AI
 ~~~